Precise Asymptotics for Spectral Methods in Mixed Generalized Linear Models: Main results

 Here $(X_1, X_2) \sim \cN(0,1)^{\ot2}$, the pairs $(W^{\lin}, W_1^{\spec})$ and $(W^{\lin}, W_2^{\spec})$ are independent of $(X_1, X_2)$ and each pair is jointly Gaussian with zero mean and covariance given by

-\end{theorem} The proof of this result, given in \Cref{sec:overlap-gamp}, relies on the characterization of the eigenvalues of the spectral matrix $D$ carried out in \Cref{thm:main-thm-eigval}, which is stated and proved in \Cref{sec:eigval-rmt}.
+\end{theorem} The outline of the argument is presented in \Cref{sec:sum-techniques}.
+The full proof is given in \Cref{sec:overlap-gamp}, and it relies on the characterization of the eigenvalues of $D$ carried out in \Cref{thm:main-thm-eigval}, which is stated and proved in \Cref{sec:eigval-rmt}.

-\begin{remark}[Equivalence to convergence of empirical distribution] The result in \Cref{eq:psiX1joint} is equivalent to the statement that the joint empirical distribution of $(\ol{x}^*_{1}, x^{\lin}, x^{\spec}_{1})$ converges in Wasserstein-2 distance to the joint law of $(X_2, \, \rho_1^{\lin} X_1 + \rho_2^{\lin} X_2 + W^{\lin},\, \rho_1^{\spec} X_1 + W_1^{\spec})$.
-A proof of the equivalence between convergence of empirical distributions in Wasserstein distance and convergence of empirical averages of pseudo-Lipschitz functions can be found in \cite[Corollary 7.21]{Feng22AMPTutorial}. \end{remark}
+\begin{remark}[Equivalence to convergence of empirical distribution] \Cref{eq:psiX1joint} is equivalent to the statement that the joint empirical distribution of $(\ol{x}^*_{1}, x^{\lin}, x^{\spec}_{1})$ converges in Wasserstein-2 distance to the joint law of $(X_2, \, \rho_1^{\lin} X_1 + \rho_2^{\lin} X_2 + W^{\lin},\, \rho_1^{\spec} X_1 + W_1^{\spec})$.
+The equivalence between convergence of empirical distributions in Wasserstein distance and convergence of empirical averages of pseudo-Lipschitz functions is proved in \cite[Corollary 7.21]{Feng22AMPTutorial}. \end{remark}

 \begin{remark}[What if either the linear or spectral estimator is ineffective] The validity of the description of the joint law of the first signal and the linear/spectral estimators in \Cref{eq:psiX1joint} relies on two assumptions: $\expt{G\cL(Y)}\ne0 $ for the linear estimator, and $ \lambda^*(\delta_1)>\ol\lambda(\delta) $ for the spectral one.
-They guarantee that both estimators achieve nonzero asymptotic overlaps with $x_1^*$, namely, $\rho_1^{\lin}\ne0$ and $ \rho_1^{\spec}>0 $.
-If one of $\cL$ or $\cT$ fails to satisfy the respective condition, then a conclusion similar to \Cref{eq:psiX1joint} still holds with $\Psi\colon\bbR\times\bbR\to\bbR$ only taking $x_1^*$ and the effective estimator as inputs.
-This follows from a straightforward adaptation of the proof of \Cref{thm:main-thm-joint-dist} and the formal justification is omitted.
-An analogous discussion can be done as concerns the second signal. \end{remark}
+They guarantee that both estimators achieve non-zero asymptotic overlaps with $x_1^*$, i.e., $\rho_1^{\lin}\ne0$ and $ \rho_1^{\spec}>0 $.
+If either condition is not satisfied, a conclusion similar to \Cref{eq:psiX1joint} still holds with $\Psi\colon\bbR\times\bbR\to\bbR$ only taking $x_1^*$ and the non-trivial estimator as inputs.
+Specifically, if only the linear estimator is effective, then we terminate GAMP in \Cref{eq:gamp-eqn-general-tmp} after one step $t=0$ and obtain the distributional characterization; if only the spectral estimator is effective, then the initializer in \Cref{eq:F1x1-tmp} ensures that the same proof goes through without modifications, again leading to the desired conclusion.
+An analogous argument holds for the second signal. \end{remark}